WSG Tasting Diploma

 Become an Expert Taster with World-Class Mentors

-Learn from an extraordinary faculty of wine educators, sommeliers, winemakers and thought leaders.
+Learn from an extraordinary faculty of Masters of Wines, wine educators, sommeliers, winemakers, scientists and thought leaders.
 This transformative course empowers you to engage and understand authentic wines of place and articulate their essence.
 You will rediscover the joy of tasting.

 Become an Expert Taster with World-Class Mentors

-Learn from an extraordinary faculty of wine educators, sommeliers, winemakers and thought leaders.
+Learn from an extraordinary faculty of Masters of Wines, wine educators, sommeliers, winemakers, scientists and thought leaders.
 This transformative course empowers you to engage and understand authentic wines of place and articulate their essence.
 You will rediscover the joy of tasting.

 Become a Leader for Change